 Sites sur "The Evidence : les preuves du crime"

 What's the difference in meaning between "evidence" and "proof"? : Evidence means:- A thing or things helpful in forming a conclusion or judgment: The broken window was evidence that a burglary had taken place.
 Scientists weigh the evidence for and against a hypothesis.
 [American Heritage Dictionary via the Free Dictionary].
-Proof means:- The evidence or argument that compels the mind to accept an assertion as ...
+Proof means:- The evidence or argument that compels the mind to accept an ...

 Another evidence - English Language & Usage Stack Exchange : This is because evidence is a non-count noun, so you can't talk about "an evidence" or "another evidence".
 This was previously addressed in the question, "Is 'evidence' countable?"
 You could talk about "more evidence" or "further evidence" to avoid the wordier (but just as correct) "another piece of evidence".